 The course will cover practical and theory elements.
-Theory will cover plumbing and electrical principles and basic systems in dwellings.
+Theory will include plumbing and electrical principles and basic systems in dwellings.
 The practical will introduce students to basic hand skills, jointing and installation methods for cable and pipework.

 The course will cover basic jointing of copper, steel and plastic pipework.
 Electricals will cover wiring basic circuits and fabricating some trunking systems.
 Students will develop differing methods of jointing electrical and pipework systems.
-Skills will also be taught around general hand tools and measurement in industry.
+Skills will also be taught around general hand tools and measurements in industry.

 Assessment will be via paper-based assessment, with either short answer or multichoice questions.
 Students will be assessed on practical elements via a workbook featuring the criteria for passing the course.

 Students will be required to purchase three polo shirts, a pair of boots, and trouser overalls.
-They are also advised to purchase a book for revision.
+They are also advised to purchase a course book for revision.